-Confirmation of Address - Proof of residence can be requested at any time throughout the admissions process.
+Confirmation of Address - Proof of residence can be requested at any time throughout the Secondary Transfer application or the In Year Transfer process.
 If false or misleading information is used to gain entry to the academy, the offer of a place will be withdrawn and an appeal offered.

 Lambeth Academy will also send out offer letters with a deadline for accepting or declining a place.

 Those students who have been successfully offered and accepted a place with us at the academy will be invited to a Family Meeting.
-We will also hold several induction days for students to sample life at the Academy before they join us in September.
+We will also hold an induction day for students to sample life at the Academy before they join us in September.

 An information booklet to support your child's transition from primary to secondary school will be sent to you.
 Confirmation of start date and tutor group allocation will be sent at the start of the summer holiday.

-Please contact our Admissions Officer, Ms Samantha Bradley on 0207 819 4718 or email firstname.lastname@example.org
+Please contact our Admissions Officer, Miss Samantha Bradley on 0207 819 4718 or email firstname.lastname@example.org